-All the activities foreseen in the project with viable stages of Xf will follow the provisions of Regulation (EU) 2016/2031 on protective measures against plant pests.
+All the activities foreseen in the project with viable stages of Xf re following the provisions of Regulation (EU) 2016/2031 on protective measures against plant pests.
 Particularly, those specified in Article 8 on Union quarantine pests used for official testing, scientific or educational purposes, trials, varietal selections or breeding.
-An official authorisation will be mandatory in each case where viable stages of Xf will be used, to ensure that the activities will be properly recorded and carried out in a quarantine station or a confinement facility designated by the competent authority.
-Likewise, activities will be conducted only by authorized personnel with appropriate scientific and technical competence.
-Furthermore, specific measures against Xf laid down by Commission Implementing Regulation (EU) 2020/1201 will be observed in demarcated (outbreak) areas.
+An official authorisation is being mandatory in each case where viable stages of Xf will be used, to ensure that the activities will be properly recorded and carried out in a quarantine station or a confinement facility designated by the competent authority.
+Likewise, activities are being conducted only by authorized personnel with appropriate scientific and technical competence.
+Furthermore, specific measures against Xf laid down by Commission Implementing Regulation (EU) 2020/1201 are being observed in demarcated (outbreak) areas.